Our Smoked Rack of Lamb has a Rosemary Garlic Rub that's smoked and then REVERSE SEARED to perfection.

 Carving

-After the rack of lamb has sufficiently rested, use a good meat slicing knife and only cut the portions you are planning to immediately serve.
+After the rack of lamb has rested, use a good meat slicing knife and only cut the portions you are planning to immediately serve.
 Leave the rest of the rack intact so that in does not dry out.

 We particularly like this meat slicing knife from Mairico.